syauqy/landing-pippin-app/public/content/privacy.md

 ### 6. CONTACT US

-If you have questions or comments about this policy, you may email us at [hey@overthinkingjournal.app](mailto:hey@overthinkingjournal.app).
+If you have questions or comments about this policy, you may email us at [hey@getpippin.app](mailto:hey@getpippin.app).